 726 property descriptions across Zoopla and Rightmove contained the phrase ‘popular area’.
 Typically, popular areas contain it all; schools, amenities, transport links.
 They also often attract families wanting a safe and easy location to raise their children.
 Sometimes ‘popular area’ is a way of referring to a residential estate.

 No onward chain

 Having no onward chain when purchasing a property means the chain stops with you and the home you are buying.
-If you are a first time buyer or a cash buyer, this is a positive position to be in as it stops a large chain from forming which are prone to complications due to the amount of people involved.
+If you are a first-time buyer or a cash buyer, this is a positive position to be in as it stops a large chain from forming which are prone to complications due to the number of people involved.

 Some people dream of living in the countryside and properties in rural locations can be extremely sought after.
 Stereotypically homes in rural locations tend to be stone cottages, sprawling farmhouses or converted barns.
 However, strictly speaking, a rural area is anything outside of a city or town.

 Across Zoopla and Rightmove, 631 homes have been deemed ‘ideal for first-time buyers’.
 Homes of this nature tend to be on the cheaper end of the spectrum and are often studios, one-bedroom flats or maisonettes.

 If you fancy yourself as green-fingered, a ‘mature garden’ could be a characteristic you desire for your next property.
 A mature garden is a space which has established trees, perennials and shrubs that grow with ease and the garden looks rich and vibrant.
 The phrase ‘mature garden’ should never be used to describe a garden that is unruly and overgrown.